orchidsoftware/crud/README.md

 ## Eager Loading

-If you routinely need to access a resource's relationships within your fields, it may be a good idea to add the relationship to the `with` property of your resource.
-This property instructs to always eager load the listed relationships when retrieving the resource.
+Suppose you routinely need to access a resource's relationships within your fields.
+In that case, it may be a good idea to add the relationship to the `with` property of your resource.
+This property instructs to always eager to load the listed relationships when retrieving the resource.

 ```php
  /**